lsst-dm/legacy-validation_data_hsc/README.rst

 ``DATA`` is a Butler repo containing both the ``raw`` data and the results of running single-frame measurement, coadds, and multi-band forced photometry from the coadd detections.

+``ref_cats`` HTM indexed catalog files from both SDSS and Pan-Starrs for astrometric and photometric calibration.

 Processing
 ==========